open2b/scriggo-site/site/get-started.md

 }
 ```

-Execute `go mod tidy` and build the application directly from the `hello` directory.
+Build the application directly from the `hello` directory.

 ```
-$ go mod tidy
 $ go build
 ```